-Everyday Skills courses can be accessed online anywhere and are designed to fit flexibly around your busy schedules.
+The Everyday maths and English courses can be accessed online anywhere and are designed to fit flexibly around your busy schedules.
 It is recommended that you commit to at least 5 hours each week for your online study.
 You should have access to IT equipment with an internet connection suitable for streaming video content.